Do I Have Anger Issues? Mental Health & Anger Management

 For people who experience difficulty with anger management, it can be challenging to control their temper—even a small fight can lead to intense fury.
 Some people with anger management challenges can sometimes “see red” and lose control of their actions and words.
 This type of anger can be especially dangerous, as angry outbursts can lead to destruction, breaking things, and people getting hurt.

-To feel anger is a common occurrence in life and is designed to ensure that our basic needs are met.
+Anger is a common experience.
+This emotion is designed to ensure that our basic needs are met.
+Getting angry can also help protect you when you are being threatened or treated unfairly.
 The difference between a person with healthy responses to anger and those who have anger management problems often lies in how they navigate their anger.

 If anger often leads you to say things you wouldn’t normally say, causes any physical or emotional symptoms, or leads to violent thoughts toward people, you may want to take a closer look at it, whether through an anger test or self-assessment or with the guidance of a mental health professional.
 Negative feelings don’t need to lead to the end of personal relationships or make you unable to control your actions or other emotions.